The Sydney Harbour Bridge is an iconic landmark of Sydney, Australia.

 2) The age of the climber.
 All tourists aged 8 to 15 years get a discount on the adult price

 3) How far up you would want to go.
 Will it be the full-distance climb, or will it be the much shorter ‘sampler’?

 4) The climbing route you choose.
-Will it be the regular route or will it be the much shorter ‘Express’ route which takes you to the highest point faster?
+Will it be the regular route, or will it be the much shorter ‘Express’ route that takes you to the highest point faster?

 Sydney Bridge Climb’s discount

-Officially, the only discount on Sydney Bridge Climb tickets is for children from age 8 to 15 years.
+Officially, the only discount on Sydney Bridge Climb tickets is for children aged 8 to 15 years.

-Climbs during different timings are priced differently.
-So, you can always choose the one with the price you are most comfortable with.
+Climbs during different timings have different prices.
+So, you can always choose the one at the most comfortable price.

 Unfortunately, there is no discount for senior citizens.